meilisearch/documentation/learn/advanced/pagination.md

 This type of pagination consists of a numbered list of pages accompanied by next and previous buttons.
 This is a common UI pattern that offers users a significant amount of precision when navigating results.

+Calculating the total amount of search results for a query is a resource-intensive process.
+Because of that, page selectors might lead to slower interfaces.

 ### Implementation

-To create a numbered page list you must know the exact number of total results.
-To obtain an exhaustive number of search results, make your query using `hitsPerPage` and `page`.

-#### Exhaustive number of search results

-By default and when using the search parameters `offset` and `limit` , Meilisearch queries only return `estimatedTotalHits`.
-This value is likely to change as a user navigates search results and should not be used to create an exhaustive list of search result pages.
+By default, Meilisearch queries only return `estimatedTotalHits`.
+This value is likely to change as a user navigates search results and should not be used to create calculate the number of search result pages.

 When your query contains either `hitsPerPage`, `page`, or both these search parameters, Meilisearch returns `totalHits` and `totalPages` instead of `estimatedTotalHits`. `totalHits` contains the exhaustive number of results for that query, and `totalPages` contains the exhaustive number of pages of search results for the same query: